FREE Shipping on orders over $899

 Antibacterial Effects of Garlic

-In some cases, gastritis is a result of bacterial infections, with Helicobacter pylori being one of the main culprits.
+In some cases, gastritis is the result of bacterial infections, with Helicobacter pylori being one of the main culprits.
 Garlic has been shown to have antibacterial properties, meaning it can help fight and prevent stomach infections.
 Incorporating garlic into your diet can be a natural strategy to keep these unwanted bacteria at bay.

 What is Colitis:

-Anti-inflammatory Effects in the Colon
+Anti-inflammatory Effects on the Colon

-Support to the Immune System
+Immune System Support

 Colitis is often linked to immune system problems, where the body mistakenly attacks the lining of the colon.
 Garlic, with its immunomodulatory compounds, can help balance and strengthen the immune system, providing additional defense against colitis.